Sometimes you just know you’ve slept badly, and that it’s going to be a tougher day than usual.

 - Try and make the hour before bed a quiet and relaxing ‘wind down’ time.

-- If you’re worried about work, life, family or health, you could try some relaxation or mindfulness techniques.
+- If you’re worried about work, life, family or health, you could try some relaxation techniques.

 - Try to avoid checking emails, social media or playing video games before bed.